-The U.S. Latino Market Needs A Better Elevator Pitch.
+The U.S. Latino/a Market Needs A Better Elevator Pitch

 Companies like to know who they are targeting in a simple way.
 The message needs to be succinct enough so that it can travel up the chain of command and continue to carry weight.
 The problem is that this simplicity creates narrow thinking and turns potentially big campaigns into cheap localized (and often wrongly translated) copies of the mainstream marketing campaign.

 The Market section of this post is a summary of the current standing of 50 million Americans that are undervalued.
 The second point deals with why big brands are confused when targeting the Latino and Latina market and the success of Yahoo!
 US Hispanics.
 The short answer is that they have folks who understand the general market but do not know how to deal with a differentiated market.
 We need more people who can relate to the market and evolve with it.
 Next we deal with how to fix it and why The US Latino Market Needs A Better Elevator Pitch.

 We analyze the fact that Latinos In Power Have A Responsibility to bring others along and how we are failing at fulfilling that duty.
 We need to band together and claim our rightful place in the new and more colorful America.
 In order to accomplish this we need to focus in building businesses and not so much in politics though that is also crucial for our success.

 Last but not least, I urge you to believe in your community and follow that belief with tangible actions to help others move up the ranks of business.